 Many purchase pressure-treated lumber because of the perceived cost savings.
 If the application is in a warm climate, the sun will destroy the wood in less than 8 years.
 If the application is in the northern part of the United States, the wood is subjected to freezing temperatures and ice, making its lifespan approximately 8 – 9 years.
 Manufacturers of composite lumber confidently state that this synthetic wood product will last over 20 years.
 This being the case, the total cost of ownership for a composite wood dock is less than a dock made of pressure-treated lumber.

 Treated lumber today

 Recently, the process and chemicals used in creating pressure-treated lumber have changed to become more environmentally-friendly.
 The new chemicals have created an inferior treated-lumber product that is not as durable as the pressure-treated lumber of yesteryear.
 Additionally, the pressure-treated lumber is more corrosive to fasteners.
 Experts recommend using stainless steel screws and bolts in lieu of the traditional galvanized steel.
 To jack up costs even more, the environmentally-friendly pressure-treated lumber is now more expensive to produce than ever before.

 Consider composite decking

 The last feature that makes composite wood superior is the frame.
 BoardSafe manufactures floating docks, gangways, and piers from 6160 marine-grade aluminum, with their proprietary extruded-aluminum frame.
-When looking at quality for the overall investment, aluminum-frame docks with synthetic-wood deckboards are the way to go.
+When looking at the quality of the overall investment, aluminum-frame docks with synthetic-wood deck boards are the way to go.